consiglionazionaledellericerche/jscontact-tools/README.md

    address is missing, based on the value of mapping configuration parameter `setAutoAddrLabel`, the value of the LABEL parameter can result from the newline-delimited concatenation of the non-empty "Address" members or.

-10. The "PROP-ID" parameter can be mapped to the value of a map key based on the value of the `setPropIdParam` mapping configuration parameter.
+10. The "JSID" parameter can be mapped to the value of a map key based on the value of the `setJsidParam` mapping configuration parameter.

 10. The "countryCode" member of the Address type always converts to the vCard CC parameter.